yochaigal/cairn/wip/2e/saves.md

 > The party have just arrived at the entrance to the second level of a long-forgotten mountain tomb.
 Freya leads the group, followed by Lucius, then Wolfram taking up the rear.
 Wolfram holds a lit torch, but the others have their hands free.

 **Warden**: _"The path to the North veers over a twisted archway positioned atop a dark chasm.
-To the East a rocky path leads downward into the murk below.
+To the East, a rocky path leads downward into the murk below.
 What do you do?"_

 **Wolfram**: _"Our quarry is said to be at the top of this blasted place!
 I think we should press on to the North."_